Filing review plea on SC's OBC quota ruling an option: Ajit | Politics

 It said election results of OBC candidates, which had been made subject to the outcome of pleas pending before it, are declared as non-est in law and the vacancy of seats be forthwith filled up by the SEC for the remainder term of the local bodies concerned.

-Fadnavis criticised the government for neglecting the issue of OBC quota and not forming a commission to collect imperical data on Other Backward Classes population.
+Fadnavis criticised the government for neglecting the issue of OBC quota and not forming a commission to collect empirical (rpt empirical) data on Other Backward Classes population.

 Pawar, while responding to Fadnavis, said elections to local bodies as per the Mandal Commission-mandated quota (for OBCs) are being held since 1994.